AswiniC/skinny-bones-jekyll/about/index.md

 ads: false
 ---

 Yokhi International distributes vermicompost all over the state.
-We took this project to encourage organic farming and better living of people.
+We took this project to encourage organic farming and for better living of people.